dudung/ptext/docs/_posts/2020-05-02-xlast-post-today.md

 Today we has accomplished in using MathJax and syntax highlighting using Rouge in Jekyll.

-A quadratic equation can is simply
+A quadratic equation is simply

 \begin{equation}
 \label{eq:equation-quadratic}